MatthijsKamstra/haxejs/01jquery/about.md

 ```

-It seems to be a few lines more than JS, but you should already know, the extra lines are the same for all other haxe targets, it's how Haxe program starts.
+It seems to be a few lines more than JS, but you should already know.
+The extra lines are the same for all other haxe targets, it's how Haxe program starts.
 The main point is `new JQuery(...)` which is the same as `$(...)` in JS.